 Causes of Catastrophic Injuries

 When you’re involved in an accident or traumatic event of any type, there’s a chance that you will get hurt.
 Depending on the severity of your accident, your injuries could be catastrophic.
-At Brian White & Associates, we advocate for clients who have sustained catastrophic injuries as a result of:
+At Attorney Brian White Personal Injury Lawyers, we advocate for clients who have sustained catastrophic injuries as a result of:

 - Car accidents